Akaame/golang-action-test/README.md

 - [ ] Using helm, tf, pulumi within pipelines
 - [ ] Adding private repositories to goproxy settings
 - [ ] Using buf build tool within github actions
+- [ ] Using scripts within actions
+- [x] Using makefiles within actions (Done in revive linting)
-- [ ] Using scripts, makefiles, taskfiles within actions
+- [ ] Using taskfiles within actions
+- [ ] Using ephemeral services/containers for testing

 # Things to read about